We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Change in discharge color and texture.
 Your vaginal discharge may be white, gray, or yellow with a cottage cheese-like texture.
 Healthy discharge will typically be clear to white.

 - Change in discharge odor.
 You may notice a strong, foul, or “fishy” smell.
 Healthy discharge may have a very faint smell and can often be odorless.

 - Discomfort and itching around the vagina and vulva.
 You may feel itchiness around the opening of the vagina, burning and discomfort while peeing, or burning and discomfort during intercourse.

 If you suspect that your vaginal pH is out of balance or you have mild symptoms, there are steps you can take to help restore this balance naturally.

 If your symptoms are more severe or they don’t go away with natural remedies, it’s important to follow up with your doctor.

 Still, more research needs to be done to clinically prove its efficiency in treating BV.
-If your symptoms are mild, you may want to consider taking boric acid supplements before opting for antibiotics.
+If your symptoms are mild, you may want to consider using boric acid suppositories before opting for antibiotics.